-Clubs: Real Madrid CF, AD Alcorcón (loan), Villarreal CF
+Clubs: Real Madrid CF, AD Alcorcón (loan), Villarreal CF, Real Madrid CF

 • Made just two Liga appearances for Madrid – plus two in Europe and seven in the Copa del Rey – before joining Villarreal in search of first-team football in June 2007.

-• Ousted Sebastián Viera as Villarreal's first-choice during his debut campaign and was a Liga ever-present in both 2008/09 and 2009/10, during which he established a reputation as one of Spain's top goalkeepers, featuring in La Roja's 2009 FIFA Confederations Cup squad and making his international debut as a substitute a few months later in a friendly against the Former Yugoslav Republic of Macedonia.
+• Ousted Sebastián Viera as Villarreal's first-choice during his debut campaign and was a Liga ever-present in 2008/09 and 2009/10.
+Featured in La Roja's 2009 FIFA Confederations Cup squad and made his international debut as a substitute a few months later in a friendly against the Former Yugoslav Republic of Macedonia.

 • Made nine UEFA Champions League appearances as the Yellow Submarine reached the quarter-finals in 2008/09, avoiding defeat in the first eight matches; prominent again in Villarreal's extended 2010/11 UEFA Europa League run.

-• Moved to Sevilla FC in the summer of 2012, but spent just seven months at the Ramón Sánchez Pizjuán, before returnig to Madrid where he was a key member of the side that made it to the UEFA Champions League semi-final, before defeat to Borussia Dortmund.
+• Moved to Sevilla in the summer of 2012, but spent just seven months at the Ramón Sánchez Pizjuán before returning to Madrid, where he quickly became No1 after Casillas sustained a hand injury.
+Was retained as first-choice in the Liga the following season but made just a single outing, on matchday one, in the Whites' successful UEFA Champions League campaign.

 ©UEFA.com 1998-2014.
 All rights reserved.